-Providing your former, current, and potential patients with good information is one of the best ways to keep your clinic fresh in their minds.
+Providing your former, current, and potential patients with good information—known as content marketing—is one of the best ways to keep your clinic fresh in their minds.
 This obviously goes for both traditional PT clinics and Cash Pay practices.
-There are a number of avenues through which to do so (Facebook, Newsletters, Mailers, Blog, etc), but the topic of this post is how to find the best info for them with the least possible effort.
-The amount of information you have to choose from is daunting and it can be very time-consuming to regularly sift through it.
+There are a number of avenues through which to do so (social media, newsletters, mailers, blogging, etc), but the topic of this post is how to find the best info for them with the least possible effort.
+The amount of information you have to choose from is daunting, and it can be very time-consuming to regularly sift through it.
 So here are two methods I use to make an otherwise tedious task quick and easy.

 AllTop.com is a website that gathers “all the top” websites and blogs for a huge amount of genres and topics.
 I typically find my posts by searching the AllTop genres of: “Physical Therapy,” “Health,” and “Fitness.”
 Once or twice a week, I’ll spend a few minutes skimming these different AllTop genres and find something worth posting on my Facebook business page (which is automatically linked to my Twitter account).
 AllTop has made my social media marketing much less time consuming, and I like the site even more since it recently added DrJarodCarter.com to the Physical Therapy genre 🙂